MikeWise2718/markdowndocs/pythononvscode/pythononvscode.md

 ```
  - Note that it specifies an "-e 1" parameter as an argument.
  - specifying `main.py` as the program curiously did not work.

+# Running without Debugging
+- Just do this from a seperate CLI window, or from the Terminal window
+- You have to make sure the directory is correct

 # Extensions
 You will want make sure the following extensions are up to date: